Zuehlke/getting-started-with-kubernetes/openshift/oc-basics.md

 oc describe pod httpd
 ```

-📝 Can you figure out where the pod is running?
+📝 Can you figure out where (i.e. on which node) the pod is running?

 [1]: https://catalog.redhat.com/software/containers/ubi8/httpd-24/